srph/angular-flash/README.md

 The primary reason that this was created was due to other modules, although superior in terms of usability and stability, lacks documentation which makes it difficult for others to help, maintain, and improve the tool.

+To brag, this tool was meant to be as simple as possible.

 ## Aim ##

 - Not to be better than the existing libraries, but to provide more broad abilities